ADanneaux/dynamic-LCA/README.md

 ## Dynamic life cycle assessment

-This repository contains the dynamic life cycle assessment (LCA) codebase, input data, and output data in the paper 'Net-zero timber cities critically depend on proactive resource management' by Yayla et al.
+This repository contains the dynamic life cycle assessment (LCA) codebase and input data in the paper 'Net-zero timber cities critically depend on proactive resource management' by Yayla et al.

 This study explores the long-term emissions/sinks and temperature rise in future cities under different forest/waste management scenarios, and it presents a novel dynamic LCA model coded in Python, which simulates the behaviour of the elementary flows during and after the lifespan of the buildings.